 Crossing the Seine at the Place de la Concorde, I thought we could walk to the Eiffel Tower, rather than get the Metro.
 This turned out to be a longer walk than I'd anticipated, but we eventually made it to the tower, and found a nice shaded garden area to have a rest in before tackling it.

-The queues at the tower very very long as well, but we noticed that the queue for the stairs was a lot shorter than the ones for the lifts.
+The queues at the tower were very long as well, but we noticed that the queue for the stairs was a lot shorter than the ones for the lifts.
 Since the stair entrance cost half as much as well, we decided to have a go.
 It was a long, long way up to the first level, and it seemed an even longer way up to the second level, but we did make it, and certainly enjoyed the cold drinks from the cafe when we got there.

 We took our photos from the second level.
 If you want to go to the top you have to get a lift, and they were far too crowded, so we didn't bother.
 Where we were was plenty high enough anyway.